charleskoffler/clprolf/README.md

 These annotations are also available as a optional enum value "role", in @Simu_real_world_obj simol framework for java.

 @Design_role : controllers, services, and so on, are understood, in simol, as design roles.
 A controller is supposed to control the job between several entities, services are supposed to supply or design a service, and so on.
 These objects are designed to have a role in a software architecture, and are comparison with the abstract function they play.
 But they stay abstractions, and do not precisely give a job at the computer worker, they don't precise inherently the underlying algorithm.
 So you can add @Design_role annotation, but these classes could be seen as another abstraction, for example a human expert for an MVC controller.
+@Human_expert: Many of business job can be viewed as a human expert simulation.
+Business logic is a computer worker-like interpretation at the basis, but could also be understood as a human-expert simulation.
+@Expert_component: quite like a @Human_expert, but seeing it like a component expert in a job.
+A @Expert_component is simply an accurate @Design_role.
+It is perfect for people who stick with a technical and computational vision.
+This class is still a simulation, because it's quite like an ideal component, which would be able to be perfect on this role.

 @GUI_role: software developers who prefer a GUI interpretation, can use @GUI_role for the buttons, windows, and other classes like that.
 This does not enforce people to have the same vision, and a window could also be seen of the simulation of a real-world machine, with his real buttons, etc.

-@Human_expert: Many of business job can be viewed as a human expert simulation.
-Business logic is a computer worker-like interpretation at the basis, but could also be understood as a human-expert simulation.

 @Machine_tool: A machine tool vision of a GUI, where a window is interpreted as a simulation of a machine tool, with concrete buttons, a little display for a text, and so on.

 Examples: